Kodak S-1 vs Olympus E-M10

 - More heavily discounted: Has been available for much longer (launched in January 2012).

-Advantages of the Olympus OM-D E-M10:
+Arguments in favor of the Olympus OM-D E-M10:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1037k vs 920k dots).